Most renters would like to takeÂ the next step toward homeownership. They just donâ€™t think they can -- yet.

 The other major challenge, according to twenty-nine percent of survey takers, is theÂ inability to qualify for the mortgage.

-Knowing about these loan products and downpayment options will fast-track your homeownership goals, even ifÂ perceived barriers have kept you from trying.Click to see today's rates (Mar 28th, 2017)
+Knowing about these loan products and downpayment options will fast-track your homeownership goals, even ifÂ perceived barriers have kept you from trying.Click to see your low-downpayment loan eligibility (Apr 30th, 2017)